mmuratarat/mmuratarat.github.io/_pages/faq.md

 16. [Why Deep Learning is important?](#why-deep-learning-is-important)
 17. [What are the three respects of an learning algorithm to be efficient?](#what-are-the-three-respects-of-an-learning-algorithm-to-be-efficient)
 18. [What are the differences between a parameter and a hyperparameter?](#what-are-the-differences-between-a-parameter-and-a-hyperparameter)
+19. Why do we have three sets: training, validation and test?
+20. What are the goals to build a learning machine?
+21. What are the solutions of overfitting?
+22. Is it better to design robust or accurate algorithms?
+23. What are some feature scaling (a.k.a data normalization) techniques?
+When should you scale your data?
+Why?
+24. What are the types of feature selection methods?
+25. How do you deal with missing value in a data set?
+26. How do you deal with imbalanced data?
+27. How do you deal with high cardinality?
+28. What are the hyperparameter tuning methods?
+29. What cross-validation technique would you use on a time series dataset?

 ## Linear Algebra